-Description: This provision allows expensing of production costs of growing
+Description: This provision allows expensing of production costs of growing timber.
+Taxpayers are also allowed different depreciation practices for qualified reforestation expenses.

-2.2.009 Deduction for charitable contributions (includes deductions for health, education, and other than health and education)
+2.2.009 Deduction of charitable contributions (includes deductions for health, education, and for purposes other than health and education)